EnricoVentola/MediaBrowser/README.md

 # 📺 Media Browser

-**Media Browser** is a lightweight, self-hosted media directory browser built entirely on **NGINX** — no database, no backend code, no dependencies.
+**Media Browser** is a lightweight, self-hosted media directory browser built entirely on **NGINX** — no database and no additionaly library dependencies.
-It provides a clean, responsive interface for browsing SMB/NFS mounted media shares as web accessible including integration with **Authentik** IDaM and **Basic Auth** integration.
+It provides a clean, responsive interface for browsing SMB/NFS mounted media shares as web downloadable files and includes integration with **Authentik** IDaM and **Basic Auth** integration.
 File listings are styled with a dark theme and automatically cleaned up to remove unnecessary prefixes, keeping names simple and readable.

 ---